mitchellh/protostructure/README.md

 // You can encode the structure on one side: message, err := protostructure.Encode(Config{})

 // And you can use the structure on the other side.
-Imagine structVal
+Imagine resp
 // is populated using some protobuf RPC such as gRPC. val, err := protostructure.New(resp.Config) json.Unmarshal([]byte(`{